mcpyproject/McPy/README.md

 McPy aims to be as fast as possible, while keeping as many game mechanics same as vanilla, and including a plugin system by default.

 ## Where can I download McPy?
 McPy is currently under heavy development: very few things are actually working.
-However, there is a very early alpha avalible: all you need to do is either download the .zip files from GitHub or clone the repository.
+However, there is a very early alpha avalible: all you need to do is clone the repository (either by download of the .zip file or with git clone).
 Then run dependencies.py with **PYTHON 3.8 OR HIGHER** and wait for the dependencies to install and the server to start.
-Press Ctrl+C to stop it.
+As with all terminal-based applications, you can use Ctrl + C to abort this task.
 Run main.py to start the server again.

 ## Where can I get more info and help?
 Our support server: https://discord.gg/5bRV8ut